airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 # Developing Locally

 Airbyte development is broken into two activities, connector development and platform development.
-Connector development is largely done in Python, though sometimes Java is used for performance reasons.
+Connector development is largely done in Python by community contributors, though sometimes Java is used for performance reasons.
 Platform development is done in Java and Kotlin.
 In addition to the Java and Kotlin code, the Platform also consists of the UI.
 The UI is developed in TypeScript using React.